ParisTravelPlanner.com Logo Choosing an RER Train to Paris

 PARIS VIA TRENO

-(Don't go to the TGV tracks or you may end up in some other part of France, or even in Brussels!)
+(Don't go to the Grandes Lignes or TGV tracks or you may end up in some other part of France, or even in some other European country!)

-Descend by escalator, stairs or elevator to the tracks, check the track number (Voie) and the four-letter code for your train, check the clock for the departure time, board your train and ride.
+Check the monitor for the track (voie)number and the 4-letter route code for your train, check the clock for the departure time, board your train and ride.

 RER Bicycle Logo, Paris, France

-Gare du Nord (called PARIS NORD on the signs in the RER station at that stop), a major SNCF intercity train station (more...).
+Called PARIS NORD on the signs in the RER station at that stop, this is a major SNCF intercity and international train station.
+More...

-St-Michel Notre Dame, the very heart of Paris on the Left Bank near Île de la Cité, Notre Dame, the Latin Quarter and the Sorbonne.
+The very heart of Paris on the Left Bank near Île de la Cité, Notre-Dame, the Latin Quarter and the Sorbonne.

-Denfert Rochereau, intersection of major boulevards in the southern part of Paris.
+This intersection of major boulevards in the southern part of Paris is an important transport nexus, with connections to Paris-Orly Airport.

 How to Buy Your RER Train Ticket